theevo/CategorySwiper/Discovery-tree.md

     - SwipeableCardsView
         - stack the cards
             - get a variety of transactions
+                - integrate into Preview
-                - get N transactions from LocalTransactionLoader
+                - ✅ get N transactions from LocalTransactionLoader
                 - ✅ TransactionsLoader becomes protocol
                     - ✅ LocalTransactionsLoader loads from local JSON
                         - ✅ integrate into tests